xtyrrell/advent-of-code-2021/README.md

 # advent-of-code-2021

+Note from Max: My solutions will probably be terrible.
+This is my first time ever writing Kotlin and I am optimising for speed over quality.
+Sorry!

+---

 Welcome to the Advent of Code[^aoc] Kotlin project created by [xtyrrell][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, xtyrrell is about to provide solutions for the puzzles using [Kotlin][kotlin] language.